-Cancer pain affects millions of Americans.^{304,352} In addition, there are more than 14 million cancer survivors in the United States as a result of remarkable advances in cancer diagnosis and therapy.
-An estimated 40% of cancer survivors continue to experience persistent pain as a result of treatment such as surgery, chemotherapy, and radiation therapy.
-Persistent pain is also common and significant in patients with a limited prognosis, as often encountered in hospice and palliative care.353
+Cancer pain affects millions of Americans.^{306,354} In addition, there are more than 14 million cancer survivors in the United States as a result of remarkable advances in cancer diagnosis and therapy.
+An estimated 40% of cancer survivors continue to experience persistent pain as a result of treatments such as surgery, chemotherapy, and radiation therapy.
+Persistent pain is also common and significant in patients with a limited prognosis, as often encountered in hospice and palliative care environments.355

-Gap 1: These patient populations are frequently managed by practitioners who do not specialize in pain or palliative care.
-Many oncologists and primary care physicians are not trained to recognize or treat persistent pain associated with cancer or other chronic medical problems with limited prognosis.

-• Recommendation 1a: Clinicians should assess and address pain at each patient encounter.
-Causes of pain such as recurrent disease, second malignancy or late onset treatment effects should be evaluated, treated, and monitored.

-Gap 2: Patients with persistent pain associated with cancer and/or cancer treatment or other chronic medical problems with limited prognosis in palliative care often receive less optimal care with restricted treatment modalities.

-• Recommendation 2a: When clinically indicated, utilize multimodal and multidisciplinary treatment as part of cancerrelated pain management and palliative care.
+- GAP 1: These patient populations are frequently managed by practitioners who do not specialize in pain or palliative care.
+Many oncologists and primary care physicians are not trained to recognize or treat persistent pain associated with cancer or other chronic medical problems with limited prognosis. - RECOMMENDATION 1A: Clinicians should assess and address pain at each patient encounter.
+Causes of pain such as recurrent disease, second malignancy, or late-onset treatment effects should be evaluated, treated, and monitored. - GAP 2: Patients with persistent pain associated with cancer and/or cancer treatment or other chronic medical problems with limited prognosis in palliative care often receive less optimal care with restricted treatment modalities. - RECOMMENDATION 2A: When clinically indicated, use multimodal and multidisciplinary treatment as part of cancer-related pain management and palliative care.

-2.7.4 UNIQUE ISSUES RELATED TO PAIN MANAGEMENT IN WOMEN
+2.7.4 Unique Issues Related to Pain Management in Women

-Central to the unique issues women face in pain management are the differences between men and women with respect to pain sensitivity, response to pain medication, and predisposition to clinical pain conditions.354 Data and recent literature suggest that women experience more pain than men, have greater sensitivities to painful stimuli compared with men, and report experiencing more intense pain.^{355,356} In addition to the response to pain medication, there exist sex differences in the patterns of nonmedical use and abuse of prescription opioids.^{357,358} Research has identified that women are more likely than men to misuse prescription opioids.359 Furthermore, from 1999 to 2010, the percentage increase in opioid-related overdose deaths was greater in women than in men.360 Finally, women face unique pain management challenges in the pregnancy and postpartum periods.
+Central to the unique issues women face in pain management are the differences between men and women with respect to pain sensitivity, response to pain medication, and predisposition to clinical pain conditions.356 Data and recent literature suggest that women experience more pain than men, have greater sensitivities to painful stimuli compared with men, and report experiencing more intense pain.^{357,358} In addition to the response to pain medication, there exist sex differences in the patterns of nonmedical use and abuse of prescription opioids.^{359,360} Research has identified that women are more likely than men to misuse prescription opioids.361 Furthermore, from 1999 to 2010, the percentage increase in opioid-related overdose deaths was greater in women than in men.362 Finally, women face unique pain management challenges in the pregnancy and postpartum periods.
 To mitigate the heightened risk associated with pain management in these periods, it is important to emphasize the importance of obstetricians and gynecologists (OB-GYNs) on the multidisciplinary pain management team.

-Gap 1: Women face unique challenges regarding their physical and mental health, interactions with the health care system, and roles in society.
+- GAP 1: Women face unique challenges regarding their physical and mental health, interactions with the health care system, and roles in society.
 Women use the health care system as patients, caregivers, and family representatives and can be particularly affected by costs, access issues, and gender insensitivity from health care providers and staff.
-Several diseases associated with pain - in particular, chronic high-impact pain - have a higher prevalence in women or are sex specific, including endometriosis, musculoskeletal and orofacial pain, fibromyalgia, migraines, and abdominal and pelvic pain.

-- Recommendation 1a: Increase research to elucidate further understanding of the mechanisms driving sex differences in pain responses and research of mechanism-based therapies that address those differences. - Recommendation 1b: Raise awareness in the public and health care arenas to the unique challenges that women face during pregnancy and in the postpartum period, including various pain syndromes and psychosocial comorbidities.

-Gap 2: Women may experience increased pain sensitivity.
-Of note, OB-GYNs may be one of the first health care providers a woman with pain encounters, yet they are not often included as part of a multidisciplinary care team.

-• Recommendation 2a: Include OB-GYNs as part of multidisciplinary care teams because they are likely to play an important role in the treatment of pain for women.
+Several diseases associated with pain - in particular, chronic high-impact pain - have a higher prevalence in women or are sex specific, including endometriosis, musculoskeletal and orofacial pain, fibromyalgia, migraines, and abdominal and pelvic pain. - RECOMMENDATION 1A: Increase research to elucidate further understanding of the mechanisms driving sex differences in pain responses and research of mechanism-based therapies that address those differences. - RECOMMENDATION 1B: Raise awareness in the public and health care arenas to the unique challenges that women face during pregnancy and in the postpartum period, including various pain syndromes and psychosocial comorbidities. - GAP 2: Women may experience increased pain sensitivity.
+Of note, OB-GYNs may be one of the first health care providers a woman with pain encounters, yet they are not often included as part of a multidisciplinary care team. - RECOMMENDATION 2A: Include OB-GYNs as part of multidisciplinary care teams because they are likely to play an important role in the treatment of pain for women.